omar908/ParquetReader/README.md

 # Parquet Reader Application

-This application consists of a backend built with Pyton, Flask, DuckDB.
+This application consists of a backend built with Python, Flask, DuckDB.
 Also a frontend built with React, TypeScript, and Vite.

 ## Features